 As educators we value the importance of learning through play and acknowledge its value to children's development.
 "Play and leisure activities provide opportunities for children to learn as they discover, create, improvise and imagine" (MTOP, 2011, p14).
 We program to create an environment that offers a wide range of activities and experiences and provides opportunities for children to play and interact with other children and educators.
-We endeavour to provide an environment that is enjoyable, engaging, challenging and fun without compromising the safety and care that our children deserve.
+We endeavour to provide an environment that is enjoyable, engaging, challenging and fun without compromising the safety and care needs of the children.

 The program caters for the diverse needs, interests and ages of the children using the service.
 The program provides opportunities for the further development of each child's social, physical, emotional, intellectual and creative potential whilst providing an environment in which they are relaxed and comfortable.
-We acknowledge that children's voices are integral to the function of the program, therefore they actively involved in all areas of the program including the planning, implementing and evaluating.
+We acknowledge that children's voices are integral to the function of the program, therefore they are actively involved in all areas of the program including the planning, implementing and evaluating.
 We want the children who use the service to feel included and to take ownership of the program.

 The program will be inclusive of the cultural and linguistic diversity of all families using the service.
 We will support the children to explore a range of cultural experiences in an environment free from racial prejudice and harassment.
 Children with additional needs will be treated equally, with the same respect and care offered to all the children who use the service.
+Therefore, we are dedicated to promoting the cultural safety of Aboriginal children, promoting the cultural safety of children from culturally and or linguistically diverse backgrounds and promoting the safety of children with a disability.

 We value collaborative partnerships and open communication between children, families, educators and the wider community.
-We acknowledge the need and strive for supportive and respectful relationships between educators, children and families.
+We acknowledge the need for and strive for supportive and respectful relationships between educators, children and families.
 Families are the most important people in children's lives and we want them to feel welcome and we value their support, suggestions, input and feedback.